KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 ### 5.5 3rd Party Sharing (TBF)

 The purpose of this section is to provide the PII Subject with information about how their information is shared with third parties.
-In the MVCR this is a Y/N (binary on and off) flag, and if On, then the 3rd parties can be specified, using purpose and at the minimum the purpose categories for the sharing of PIx.
+In the MVCR this is a Y/N (binary on and off) flag, and if On, then the 3rd parties can be specified, using purpose and at the minimum the purpose categories for the sharing of PI.

 | Receipt Field Label | Receipt Field Format | Data Field Name | Data Type | Example Data Input | Receipt Field Description | Purpose of Field  | Linked |
 | --- | --- | --- | --- | --- | --- | --- | --- |